 The intent of this regulation is to improve the representation of individuals with disabilities in the workplace.
 In 2014, the U.S. unemployment rate for individuals with no disabilities was 5.8% while the unemployment rate for individuals with disabilities was 12.7%.
 We hope that gathering this information from our current employees, as well as from new hires, will help MIT determine how to increase diversity and inclusion of employees with disabilities.

-As with other personal information such as gender, race, ethnicity and veteran status, the disability-related data from this survey will go into MIT’s Human Resource SAP-based Information system Any reporting and analysis done by HR present only aggregate data – e.g., the total number of employees in different types of jobs or work units who choose to self-identify.
+As with other personal information such as gender, race, ethnicity and veteran status, the disability-related data from this survey will go into MIT’s Human Resource SAP-based Information system.
+Any reporting and analysis done by HR presents only aggregate data – e.g., the total number of employees in different types of jobs or work units who choose to self-identify.
 The disability status of individuals is kept confidential in compliance with federal laws and regulations.

-The "About Me" Personal Information section of Atlas now includes the federal form (CC-305) that must be used to collect this information.
+The "About Me" personal Information section of Atlas now includes the federal form (CC-305) that must be used to collect this information.
 The form is now available and can be accessed on Atlas.
 Go to Self-Identification of Disability section; and then click on the “edit” link to get to the form.

 We hope these FAQs are helpful in answering these questions.